anilgeorge04/anilgeorge04.github.io/_pages/about.md

 I've [played](https://indiaultimate.org/2015-aouc-team-india) team sports for as long as I can rememeber.
 This has shaped my approach to work, health, relationships, and more.
 Winning as a team makes me tick.

-I enjoy [building](/building) things.
-Currently, along with a couple of close friends, we are building a non-profit called [STEP](https://stepnortheast.org/) to bridge education and opportunity gaps in North East India.
-Write to me if you can contribute towards the program as a faculty or mentor or facilitator or donor.
+I enjoy building things ([Minimal Cave](https://minimalcave.com)).
+Currently, along with a couple of close friends, we are building a non-profit called [STEP](https://stepnortheast.org/) to bridge education and opportunity gaps for inspiring girls in the North East of India.
+There are different ways to contribute to the program - teach, mentor, donate, recruit, facilitate, and more.
+[Write to me](https://www.linkedin.com/in/anilgeorge04) if it interests you.

 **Receive my updates**
 {% include feed-subscribe.html %}